KaterinaLupacheva/ramonak.io/content/posts/2020-04-08--React-progress-bar.md

 And that’s it!
 In this short blog post, I’ve described a step-by-step process of creating a custom Progress Bar React component.
 This component is fully customizable, so you can add any additional styling and functionality depending on your project needs.

-*The complete source code of the component is available in [this GitHub repository](https://github.com/KaterinaLupacheva/simple-progress-bar)*
+_The complete source code of the component is available in [this GitHub repository](https://github.com/KaterinaLupacheva/simple-progress-bar)_

+_Also, you can use this component (with TypeScript support) as [npm package](https://www.npmjs.com/package/@ramonak/react-progress-bar)._